ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

     session.ensight.objs.core.PARTS

 * The ``ensight`` module cannot be imported anymore because it is an attribute of the PyEnSight ``session`` object.
-  However, you can use the ``scoped_name`` utility to mimick the syntax that you would obtain importing a module or a submodule:
+  However, you can use the ``scoped_name`` utility to mimic the syntax that you would obtain importing a module or a submodule:

 .. code-block:: python